MilesHD/intro-to-js/session-3/session-3-transcript.md

 Node's built in functionality is immense, so i'm going to cover a couple of the most relevant and useful modules.

-The `fs` module is a wrapper around
+The `fs` module is a wrapper around standard filesystem calls.
+You can create, write, append to, change the modifiers, and anything else you can generally do with the filesystem.

+The `http` module provides functions for orchestrating HTTP clients and servers in your program.

+The `path` module provides utilities for handling and manipuling file paths.

 I hope you all have had the chance to install Node.js, it will make participating in exercise 1 more fun.